facebook/stylex/packages/shared/README.md

 ### Back to `create` with the `@stylexjs/babel-plugin` package

-The `create` function within the babel plugin package takes the `stylex.create(...)` function call and replaces it with the `compiledNamespaceSet`.
+The `create` function within the babel plugin package takes the `StyleX.create(...)` function call and replaces it with the `compiledNamespaceSet`.

 It also takes each of the `injectedStyles` and:

-1. Either injects it as a `stylex.inject` call (if in `dev` mode)
+1. Either injects it as a `StyleX.inject` call (if in `dev` mode)
 2. Or, adds it to the array of injected styles on [`babel.state.metadata`](#babel-metadata)

 #### ⭐️ `keyframes`

-This is the function backing `stylex.keyframes`.
+This is the function backing `StyleX.keyframes`.
 It works similarly to `create` but it's more simplified since it only defines a single CSS `@keyframes` rule and returns a single string.

-Here again, the source AST is converted to a JS object and passed to `stylex-keyframes.js` within the `shared` package.
+Here again, the source AST is converted to a JS object and passed to `StyleX-keyframes.js` within the `shared` package.

 There, first the shorthands are expanded and then the whole objects is hashed.
 The resulting hash is used as the generated `animation name` for a `@keyframes` rule.

 The "name" and the CSS `@keyframes` rules are returned as a tuple.

-The `stylex.keyframes` call is replaced with the final string.
+The `StyleX.keyframes` call is replaced with the final string.

-The CSS `@keyframes` rule is either injected using `stylex.inject` in dev mode or set onto the `stylex` array on [`babel.state.metadata`](#babel-metadata).
+The CSS `@keyframes` rule is either injected using `StyleX.inject` in dev mode or set onto the `StyleX` array on [`babel.state.metadata`](#babel-metadata).

 #### `convert-to-className` (`shared` package)